cosmos/cosmos-sdk/docs/spec/staking/end_block.md

 unbonding validator, whereby it will mature to become an "unbonded validator" after the unbonding period has passed.

-Each block the validator queue is to be checked for mature unbonding validators.
-For all unbonding validators that have finished their unbonding period, the validator.Status is switched from sdk.Unbonding to sdk.Unbonded.
+Each block the validator queue is to be checked for mature unbonding validators (namely with a completion time <= current time).
+At this point any mature validators which do not have any delegations remaining are delete from state.
-If at this switch they do not have any delegation left the validator object instead just deleted from state.
+For all other mature unbonding validators that  still have remaining delegations, the validator.Status is switched from sdk.Unbonding to sdk.Unbonded.

 ### Unbonding Delegations